Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Evaluation of optical flow approaches

-In Table \ref{table_hand_1}, where we do not consider temporal information, FlowField and Farnebäck outperform almost all the other approaches regardless of the descriptor used, closely followed by the TV-L1 approach.
-As in the previous evaluation (see Table \ref{table_svm}), the Epicflow approach gives the worst performance because it is not adapted to encode significant movements between two images, due to the matching method used.
+In Figure \ref{fig:hand_1}, where we do not consider temporal information, NCUP and Farnebäck outperform almost all the other approaches regardless of the descriptor used, closely followed by the Flowfield approach.
+As in the previous evaluation, the Epicflow approach gives the worst performance because it is not adapted to encode significant movements between two images, due to the matching method used. \benjamin{As earlier, the recent GMA, RAFT approaches perform best on the more complex \marius{datasets} such as ADFES and MMI.
+However, they do not compete with older approaches on more controlled datasets.
+Although NCUP is based on RAFT and PWCnet methods, it is found to perform very well in a TIM2 configuration.
+This highlights the contribution of upsampling approaches within the coarse-to-fine optical flow CNN, in an end-to-end fashion to allow optical flow networks to exploit fine details during learning.}

-In Table \ref{table_hand_2}, it is observed that taking into account temporal information (TIM10) provides a better characterization of facial expressions.
-In this context, we observe that the FlowField approach remains very competitive with the Farnebäck approach regardless of the descriptor used.
+In Figure \ref{fig:hand_2}, it is observed that taking into account temporal information (TIM10) provides a better characterization of facial expressions.
+In this context, we observe that the Farnebäck and TV-L1 approaches remains very competitive with the FlowField approach regardless of the descriptor used.
 These results show that the two approaches tend to provide more consistent movements over time than the other studied approaches.
 Although the performance of the Epicflow approach is always lower, it can be seen that the performance is relatively similar to the performance of the other approaches.
-This is because the distance between the images is less important, and the movement at the pixel level is more coherently encoded.
+This is because the distance between the images is less important, and the movement at the pixel level is more coherently encoded. \benjamin{Although the results are better in the TIM10 configuration, the RAFT, GMA and NCUP approaches are ranked \marius{lower}.
+This can be explained by the fact that the accumulated optical flows on the different frames contain less consistent information, which reduces the performance of the classifiers.}